The current african underdevelopment is a historical phenomenon. Justify.

 Imperialism made africans to lose political, social and economic freedom.

-The colonialists used this chance to rob african resources through forced labour, Taxation, and land annexation.
-These went hand in hand with the;
+Colonialists used this chance to rob African resources through forced labour, Taxation, and land annexation.
+This went hand in hand with the;

 • Destruction of local industries